tkzv/OpenXCOM.Tools/Distribution/ReadMe.txt

 That would then become a tileset's "basepath".
 See the CHM helpfile's Configuration page for further details.

 MAKE BACKUPS OF ALL YOUR STUFF. i mean it.
 Stuff being your MAPS and ROUTES, mostly.
-PckView is included but saving PCK/TAB files has been disabled.
+PckView is included as a spriteset editor and a very simple sprite editor.
 MCD files cannot be edited directly with MapView 1 or 2 (although there is a setting under Options to open an MCD file in a 3rd party app).

 /enjoy